 Hike up Cerro Crocker

 Get some exercise and take on the highest point on the island.
 Hiring a taxi is the easiest way to get here or joining a tour.
 While the trail isn’t well-marked, it’s a good place for birdwatchers and if the weather is clear you’ll get great views across the island.
 Read this post for details about the hike.

 Surf in the Galapagos Islands

 If you’re looking for a beach a little further from the crowds, try El Garrapatero.
-This is known to sometimes host pink flamingos too!
+This is known to sometimes host pink flamingoes too!
 A taxi will be needed for this though.
 If you are going to Isla Isabela, I think you can safely skip this one but if not, and you’re fond of flamingoes then grab a taxi or bike and go!

 Scuba dive in some of the most biodiverse waters in the world